EmployTest Logo

 In the past two years, many administrative workers have started working from home.
 However, the trend will continue even after the social distancing measures are lifted.
 There are many advantages to remote work for both employees and employers, including lower costs for employers and more freedom and flexibility for the employees.

 As many as 65 percent of all workers say that they want to continue working remotely after the pandemic.
 This implies that the employee needs to be more self-reliable because there are no coworkers at the side to guide them on the job.
-A Microsoft Office test is a good way to screen for common technology skills that will be needed for their remote work.
+A clerical pre-employment test in Microsoft Office is a good way to screen for common technology skills that will be needed for their remote work.

 Why is it Essential to Have Qualified Administrative Workers?